How to Set Up Time Synchronization on Debian

 Setting up Time Sync on Debian

 Correct time setting is essential for the proper functioning of modern software.
-Poor time synchronization across systems leads to various issues, from simple errors to severe data corruption.
+Poor time synchronization across systems can lead to a range of issues, from simple errors to severe data corruption.
 The following sections explain how to set up time synchronization on Debian.

 Step 1: Check Time on Debian